Volunteering Opportunities with Children and Adults with Learning Disabilities

 It’s as much rewarding as it is great fun (especially the holidays!).
 The members are fantastic and I just feel like I’m hanging out with friends!” – Jade W, 18+ Club

-If you are interested in volunteering, please contact Laura by emailing email@example.com or phoning 01179 865659, or you can download an application form here.
+If you are interested in volunteering, please contact Laura by emailing email@example.com or phoning 01179 865659, or you can apply online by clicking the button below.
 We look forward to hearing from you!